-- 3.1 Advertisements must not materially mislead or be likely to do so. - 3.2 Advertisements must not omit material information or information required to be included by law.
-This includes providing such information in a way that is unclear or untimely, or in a way that the consumer is unlikely to see or hear it.
+- 3.1 Advertisements must not materially mislead or be likely to do so. - 3.2 Advertisements must not mislead consumers by omitting material information.
+They must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.